corydozen/serverless-cdk-cicd/03/README.md

 new Cognito(app, "Cognito", { env });
 ```

 Then we'll `build`, `synth`, and `deploy`.
-However, since we now have multiple stacks definte, we'll need to specify which stack(s) we want to deploy.
+However, since we now have multiple stacks defined, we'll need to specify which stack(s) we want to deploy.

 ```sh
 npm run build && cdk synth